 Pressure on Tractor-Trailer Drivers Can Be Dangerous

-Tractor-trailer and trucking companies across the United States often place undue stress on their drivers to make deliveries more quickly than may be safely feasible.
-Longer hours behind the wheel can cause fatigue, resulting in delayed reaction times, poor decision-making, and even falling asleep at the wheel.
+Tractor-trailer and trucking companies across the United States often place undue stress on their truck drivers to make deliveries more quickly than may be safely feasible.
+Longer hours behind the big rig can cause fatigue, resulting in delayed reaction times, poor decision-making, and even falling asleep at the wheel.
 Some drivers will rely on stimulants to prevent drowsiness, but in reality, these energy drinks and pills may cause dangerous side effects of their own.

 Other time saving methods may involve overloading a tractor-trailer to get more product to the destination faster.
 Tractor-trailer and trucking companies are regulated by state and federal guidelines in order to maximize safety.
 Unfortunately, these regulations are often compromised for profit, creating a dangerous environment on the roadways in Kentucky and throughout the US.